The Apparatus Architect

 Over the past few years, we have observed a number of fire departments that have designed engine apparatus with every conceivable option under the “what-if” premise that this could be the only unit to arrive at the incident scene.
 This type of apparatus, in addition to being super sized with respect of overall length, will carry a minimum of a 1,000-gallon water tank, a 2,000-gpm fire pump, hydraulic rescue tools, a large-capacity generator with a light tower and a full complement of technical rescue gear.

 While not discounting the value of this equipment, every engine company in your community does not need to be a quint version of a pumper.
-Special-service apparatus has a purpose in every fire department and, properly designed, can meet the needs of most fire and emergency departments without spending more than $600,000 for a multi-purpose, all-hazards pumper.
-The “what-if” can be an intimidating factor for the apparatus committee and can cause it to up size everything on the apparatus so no one can ever come back and say why didn’t you get the biggest pump, tank, etc., even though in the first-due area never was there a situation that would have dictated such a purchase.
+Special-service apparatus has a purpose in every fire department and properly designed can meet the needs of most fire and emergency departments without spending more than $600,000 for a multi-purpose, all-hazards pumper.
+The “what-if” can be an intimidating factor for the apparatus committee and can cause it to up size everything on the apparatus so no one can every come back and say why didn’t you get the biggest pump, tank, etc., even though in the first-due area never was there a situation that would have dictated such a purchase.

 Define your mission